 - Shawn Mills: Bringing a Fallow Homestead Back to Life After Being Gone For Years

 - Patricia Forman: Starting up Your Startup – Get Your Geese in a Row

 - Porterhouse: Growing Your Youtube Presence

 - John Pugliano: Making Money Through Recession

 - Toolman Tim: Topic TBD

 - Kerry Brown: Wild Edible Walk

-- Property walk and tour of our aquaponics system, front-of-house growing operation, off-grid energy savers, and other infrastructure
+- Property walk and tour of our aquaponics system, front-of-house growing operation, off-grid energy savers, solar array, and other infrastructure

 - Food, Fun, Networking.
 Treats from local farmers – keto-friendly